aetherweb/aeKee/README.md

 Runs in all modern browsers.

-Download aekee.html and 'inc' folder and contents.
+Download aekee.html and 'inc' folder and contents, maintain file structure.

 Open aekee.html in a 'modern' browser.
 Ideally Chrome or Firefox, 2017+ version.